 YouTube Video Description Formatting

 As a graphic designer, I long for well-defined sections, even in a YouTube video description.
 I want proper spacing between different areas of content.
 I want size variation.
 I want to be able to utilize font weights.
-So, within YouTube’s constraints, what styling is in our control?
+So, within YouTube’s constraints, what styling elements are within our control?

 Adding bold formatting to my YouTube video description